-Starting with 6.4.0.2-4.1.0.0, Instant supports AppRF comprising of two feature sets: On-board Deep Packet Inspection (DPI) and cloud-based Web Policy Enforcement (WPE).
+Starting with 6.4.0.2-4.1.0.0, Instant supports two AppRF feature sets: On-board Deep Packet Inspection (DPI) and cloud-based Web Policy Enforcement (WPE).

-- 1. Deep packet inspection: IAPs with DPI capability can analyze data packets to identify the applications in use and allow you to create ACL rules to determine client access.
-The on-board firewall of the IAP performs the DPI function. - Access control based on application and application category: You can create firewall policies based on types of applications and application categories.
-You can also define traffic shaping policies such as bandwidth control and QoS per application.
-For example, you can block bandwidth monopolizing applications on a guest role within an enterprise. - 2.
-Web Policy Enforcement: In case of WPE, the IAP performs lookups against cloud-hosted services.
+- 1. Deep packet inspection: IAPs with DPI capability analyze data packets to identify the applications in use, and allow you to create ACL rules to determine client access.
+The on-board firewall of the IAP performs the DPI function. - Access control based on application and application category: You can create firewall policies based application type and application categories.
+You can also define traffic shaping policies such as bandwidth controls and QoS per application.
+For example, you can block bandwidth-monopolizing applications on a guest role within an enterprise. - 2.
+Web Policy Enforcement: When WPE is enabled, the IAP performs lookups against cloud-hosted services.
 This feature requires an annual per IAP subscription.
-Please contact the Aruba Instant sales team. - Access control based on web-category and web-reputation: You can create a firewall policy to allow or deny access based on a predefined list of website categories and reputation score.
+Please contact the Aruba Instant sales team. - Access control based on web-category and web-reputation: You can create a firewall policy to allow or deny access based on a predefined list of website categories and reputation scores.
 For example, if you block the web-based-email category, clients who are assigned this policy will not be able to visit email-based websites such as mail.yahoo.com.

 Application visibility: When AppRF visibility is enabled in the System window in the UI or through the dpi command in the CLI, the AppRF link appears in the UI when selecting an IAP from the main window.
 When clicked, the AppRF link displays the application traffic summary for IAPs and client devices.
-The AppRF dashboard presents four different graphs with a traffic mix based on application, application category, web-category, and webreputation.
+The AppRF dashboard presents four different graphs with a traffic mix based on application, application category, web-category, and web-reputation.
 Clicking on each category displays client traffic data in real-time or the usage trend in the last 15 minutes.

-Based on the AppRF classification of an application, the IAP can enforce multiple actions including blocking, QoS enforcement, throttling and so on.
+Based on the AppRF classification of an application, the IAP can enforce multiple actions, including blocking, QoS enforcement, and throttling.

-The access rule configuration and charts for application and application category are not supported on IAP-104/105, IAP-134/135, and RAP-3WN/3WNP platforms.
+The AppRF features are not supported on the IAP-92/93 platform.
+Access rule configuration and charts for applications and application categories are not supported on IAP-104/105, IAP-134/135, and RAP-3WN/3WNP platforms.
 Only the web category charts are displayed for these IAP models.